Whenever a new iPhone, iPod touch or iPad comes along, I always go for maximum storage.

 Today, I want to focus on Safari’s Reading List.
 Having debuted in iOS 5, this useful albeit storage-consuming feature has been around for several years now.

-If you save webpages for later to Safari’s Reading List, this tutorial will teach you how to reclaim storage space lost over caching by deleting Safari’s Offline Reading List cache…
+If you save webpages for later to Safari’s Reading List, this tutorial will teach you how to save storage space by deleting Safari’s Offline Reading List cache.

 What is Safari Reading List?

 For those unfamiliar with Safari Reading List, it’s a bookmarking feature that downloads, saves and synchronizes links to webpages across your devices along with their accompanying images, simple metadata and other assets.